Universal functors on symmetric quotient stacks of Abelian varieties: Abelian Surfaces

-To see that the direct summands of the form $\pi_2^!\pi_{2*}[-2\ell]$ really cancel when taking the cone of the morphisms, as suggested by the diagram of triangles, we need to show that the maps $R''F'\to R''F''$, $R'F'\to R'F''$, $R''F'\to R'F'$, $R''F''\to R'F''$ restrict to isomorphisms on these summands.
-At the level of Fourier--Mukai kernels, we have $\Hom(\pi_2^!\pi_{2*}, \pi_2^!\pi_{2*})=\IC$ and so it suffices to show that the induced maps are nonzero.
+In particular, since $\Delta_{24}$ is connected, we have, at the level of Fourier--Mukai kernels, $\Hom(\pi_2^!\pi_{2*}, \pi_2^!\pi_{2*})=\IC$.
+Hence, it suffices to show that the induced maps are nonzero.
 Moreover, since the functors $F,F',F''$ are relative Fourier--Mukai functors over $A$, it is enough to show that these maps are nonzero on the restriction to a fibre.
 Indeed, if we apply \eqref{fibre-relFM} to the cartesian diagram:

 then we see that the fibres $F_0,F'_0,F''_0$ coincide with the Fourier--Mukai functors $F_K,F'_K,F''_K:\cD(A)\to\cD_{\sym_n}(N)$ already considered in \cite[Section 6]{meachan2015derived}, where $N:=\Sigma^{-1}_n(0)$.
 In particular, the non-vanishing of the components $R_K''F_K'\to R_K''F_K''$, $R_K'F_K'\to R_K'F_K''$, $R_K''F_K'\to R_K'F_K'$, $R_K''F_K''\to R_K'F_K''$ has already been established.
 Now we can apply \eqref{rescomposition} to conclude that our induced maps $(R''F')_0\to (R''F'')_0$, $(R'F')_0\to (R'F'')_0$, $(R''F')_0\to (R'F')_0$, $(R''F'')_0\to (R'F'')_0$, are nonzero too.
 Thus, we have